mlrun/mlrun/docs/projects/create-load-import-project.md

 git config --global credential.helper store
 ```

-After that you need to login once to git with your password as well as restart the notebook.
+After that you need to login once to git with your password, as well as restart the notebook.

 ``` python
 project.push('master', 'some edits')